 Proton VPN (Includes free plan)

-One of the best VPNs available in terms of security and privacy is Proton VPN.
+One of my favorite VPNs when it comes to security and privacy is Proton VPN.

 Surfshark

-I like Surfshark for two reasons: it is a European country and it has a Linux application for its VPN.
+I like Surfshark for two reasons: it is an affordable VPN service offering insane deals throughout the year, and it has a Linux application for its VPN.

 Okay, the app is more for Ubuntu and Debian, but at least there is a dedicated app.
 I respect companies that put thought and effort into creating an application for Linux users.